Image by sasun bughdaryan from iStock

 Pressure and stress

-Decisions made under conditions of low pressure and stress are generally easier, whereas those made in high-pressure, stressful situations are more challenging.
+Decisions made under conditions of low pressure and stress are generally easier.
+In contrast, those made in high-pressure, stressful situations are more challenging.

 Access to information